Drunk Driving Car Accidents

 Drunk driving is responsible for around 1,000 traffic fatalities in California every year, accounting for nearly a third of all fatal crashes.
 Thousands more are injured every year in accidents caused by drunk drivers.
 There is simply no way to share the road safely with drunk drivers, no matter how skilled or careful a driver you are.

 At The Law Firm of Oscar A. Ischiu, Esq., our firm is committed to representing accident victims injured by drunk drivers in Los Angeles and San Bernardino counties and holding them fully accountable for the harm they have caused by their unconscionable decision to drink and drive despite knowing how dangerous and deadly it can be.
-If you have been hit by a drunk driver in Southern California or lost a loved one to a drinking and driving crash, call The Law Firm of Oscar A. Ischiu, Esq. for a free consultation over the phone, computer, or in-person at our offices in West Covina, Ontario or Monrovia.
+If you have been hit by a drunk driver in Southern California or lost a loved one to a drinking and driving crash, call The Law Firm of Oscar A. Ischiu, Esq. for a consultation over the phone, computer, or in-person at our offices in West Covina, Ontario or Monrovia.

 Drunk Driving Crashes Are Especially Dangerous